 These are just a handful of questions that are answered in this scene; Is this wrong?
-Absolutely not, there are not many other ways to present this information at this point in the story.
-The exposition is organically given; In certain genres, like a crime procedural, the dialogue will naturally be littered with exposition, as the characters are in a position where it is their job to present the facts.
+Not, there are not many other ways to present this information at this point in the story.
+The exposition is organically given; In certain genres, like a crime procedural, the dialogue will naturally be littered with commentary, as the characters are in a position where it is their job to present the facts.

-The vast bulk of exposition is expected to be presented within the first 10 pages, which is roughly the first 10 minutes of the film.
+The vast bulk of exposition is expected to be submitted within the first ten pages, which is roughly the first 10 minutes of the film.
 However, it’s easy to fall into the trap of having expository dialogue fall into every other scene.
 The audience wants to find out information through action, not drawn out explanations.

 Listed below are a few methods that will help you with the placement of expository dialogue and also help you limit its use: